replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.21, 1.22, 1.23, 1.24, and 1.25

 ### Improvements {#improvements-1-91-2}

-* Kurl proxy: Fixes overlapping labels on TLS configuration page.
-* Kurl proxy: Self-signed and CA-signed flows are now separated by radio button selection.
-Now only the fields necessary for the selected option are displayed.
-* Read `proxyRegistryDomain` fields from KOTS application manifest and if provided use the values to rewrite images instead of default replicated proxy `proxy.replicated.com`.
+* Improved the TLS certificate flow to make it clearer which fields are needed when using a self-signed certificate or uploading your own.
+* Adds the `proxyRegistryDomain` field to the Application custom resource.
+When this field is provided, the app manager will rewrite proxied private images using that domain instead of proxy.replicated.com.

 ### Bug Fixes {#bug-fixes-1-91-2}
+* Fixes overlapping labels on TLS configuration page.
-* Fixes an issue that causes the login button to be stuck in the "Logging in" state in [Helm managed mode (Alpha)](/vendor/helm-install).
+* Fixes an issue that caused the login button to be stuck in the "Logging in" state in Helm-managed mode (Beta).
+For more information on Helm-managed mode, see [Supporting helm CLI Installations (Beta)](/vendor/helm-install).
-* Fixes an issue where snapshots to NFS storage locations would fail due to file permission issues in environments running without MinIO.
+* Fixes an issue where snapshots to NFS storage locations failed due to file permission issues in environments running without MinIO.
-* Fixes an issue that causes application license upload to fail for applications that include Helm charts with [`required`](https://helm.sh/docs/howto/charts_tips_and_tricks/#using-the-required-function) values missing from configuration.
+* Fixes an issue that caused the license upload to fail for applications that include Helm charts with [`required`](https://helm.sh/docs/howto/charts_tips_and_tricks/#using-the-required-function) values missing from configuration.
-* fixes an issue where release notes would not display when the release notes icon is clicked on the dashboard.
+* Fixes an issue where release notes did not display when the release notes icon was clicked on the dashboard.
-* fixes an issue where no tab was selected when opening the View Logs modal while in helm managed mode.
+* Fixes an issue where no tab was selected by default when opening the View Logs modal in Helm-managed mode.
-* Fix an issue where enabling/disabling image garbage collection is broken.
+* Fixes an issue that prevented image garbage collection from being enabled or disabled.
-* Fixes an issue where DockerHub credentials provided to the admin console via the [kots docker ensure-secret](/reference/kots-cli-docker-ensure-secret) CLI command do not increase the rate limit.
+* Fixes an issue where DockerHub credentials provided to the admin console via the [kots docker ensure-secret](/reference/kots-cli-docker-ensure-secret) CLI command did not increase the rate limit.
 * Fixes an issue that prevented Helm render errors from being surfaced to the user when running [`kots upload`](/reference/kots-cli-upload) commands.
-* Fixes an issue where goroutines were leaked because a routine was left open waiting for data along a pipe even if an error occured causing no data to be sent through the pipe.
+* Fixes leaked goroutines.
-* Fixes an issue where rqlite would be OOM killed during the migration from Postgres when there is a very large number of versions available in the admin console by increasing the memory limit to 1Gi.
+* Increases the memory limit for rqlite to 1Gi to fix an issue where rqlite was OOM killed during the migration from Postgres when there was a very large number of versions available in the admin console.

 ## 1.91.1